kristjanbjarni/home-assistant-packages/README.md

 # Home Assistant Icelandic weather cards
-Here are some of my custom [Home Assistant] packages for displaying Icelandic weather information from local Icelandic sources.
+Packages for [Home Assistant] with Icelandic weather providers from local Icelandic sources.

 ## Requirements
 Working setup of [Home Assistant] and access to [configuration.yaml]